-In the State of Virginia, people are commonly charged with weapons charges, which includes things like gun charges and gun laws.
+In the State of Virginia, people often face weapons charges, which includes things like gun charges and gun laws.
 The baseline standard is that there is no firearm registration.
-There is no necessary permit to carry or transport a firearm or possess a firearm except where statutes apply.
+There is no necessary permit to carry, transport, or possess a firearm except where statutes apply.
 Existing statutes prohibit an individual from taking firearms to places like courthouses or schools.
 An individual cannot shoot from a vehicle.
 An individual cannot carry loaded firearms in certain places.

 As far as possession of prohibited dangerous weapons in Virginia goes, there is a separate statute on sawed-off shotguns, for example.
 A sawed-off shotgun or a sawed-off rifle is typically a weapon associated with committing violent crimes, which is going to be a more serious felony than if the person had one for any other purpose.
 The only exception would be for individuals who are allowed to own sawed-off shotguns like government or military employees.